 The not inbred lines of these chickens have a resistance to the most common diseases of chickens.

-The JUMBO Version of f1 crosses: Many professional poultry breeders in Greece (and maybe hobbyists too) make some interesting hybridization programs.
+The JUMBO Version of crosses: Many professional poultry breeders in Greece make some interesting hybridization programs.
 They sell much larger and much more vigorous crossed offsprings or hatching eggs of a meat bird based on the Old Greek Crested, the "jumbo greek broiler" which maintains the excellent taste and quality of meat and is a much more prolific chicken and a better money maker.
-They cross maternal stock of the Old Greek Crested chicken with paternal stock of commercial broiler chickens and heritage meat birds.
-Most of them use the cornish breed for the paternal stock of the hybrid they sell.
+They cross stock of the Old Greek Crested chicken with stock of heritage chicken breeds that make excellent meat birds.
+Most of them use the cornish breed.

 The black baby chicks in the photo are Jumbo Greek Broilers.
-Based on utility strains of black copper french marans (paternal stock) and old greek villicus (maternal stock).
+Based on utility strains of black copper french marans and old greek crested.
 Both crested and feathered legged because of the marans blood inside them.

 The chicks were all a present (as hatching eggs) from a friend of mine.